harshikab2112/Snake-Water-Gun-Game/README.md

 # Snake-Water-Gun-Game

 ## About
 The **Snake-Water-Gun Game** is a simple Python-based command-line game inspired by the classic "Rock, Paper, Scissors" game.
 In this game, the player competes against the computer by selecting one of three options: **Snake, Water, or Gun**.
+It was fun to make this game and bring this classic idea to life!

 ## Rules
 - **Snake vs. Water** → **Snake wins** (Snake drinks the water)